portugueslab/stytra/docs/source/pipelines.rst

 Processing nodes
 ----------------

-There are two types of nodes: :class:`ImageToImageNode <stytra.tracking.pipelines.ImageToImageNode>`  and  `ImageToDataNode <stytra.tracking.pipelines.ImageToDataNode>`
+There are two types of nodes: :class:`ImageToImageNode <stytra.tracking.pipelines.ImageToImageNode>` and  :class:`ImageToDataNode <stytra.tracking.pipelines.ImageToDataNode>`

 Nodes must have:

 - A name

 - A _process function which contains optional parameters as keyword arguments, annotated with Params for everything that can be changed from the user interface.
-The _process function **has to** output a :class:`NodeOutput <stytra.tracking.pipelines.NodeOutput>` named tuple (from stytra.tracking.pipeline) which contains a list of diagnostic messages (can be empty), and either an image if the node is a ImageToImageNode or a NamedTuple if the node is a ImageToDataNode
+The _process function **has to** output a :class:`NodeOutput <stytra.tracking.pipelines.NodeOutput>` named tuple (from :module:`stytra.tracking.pipeline`) which contains a list of diagnostic messages (can be empty), and either an image if the node is a :class:`ImageToImageNode <stytra.tracking.pipelines.ImageToImageNode>` or a NamedTuple if the node is a :class:`ImageToDataNode <stytra.tracking.pipelines.ImageToDataNode>`

 Optionally, if the processing function is stateful (depends on previous inputs), you can define a reset function which resets the state.